flatironinstitute/sciware/10_EnvShell/main.md

 - Customizing your prompt can have hidden costs.
 Avoid anything that hides expensive operations behind a "simple" interface (e.g., 🌈 ls aliases).

+#### Prompt design
+ - Include what you will actually use but don't be afraid to add a little ✨.
+ - ♥ ☆ Try a new starting character(s) ʕ•ᴥ•ʔ.
+ - Need inspo?
+ASCII Art Archive https://www.asciiart.eu/
+ - ANSI escape sequences for colors: https://gist.github.com/vratiu/9780109

 #### Git Branch (bash)
 - Homebrew bash autocompletion / git comes with `__git_ps1` predefined to display the branch.
 - Function to show your active git branch.